mbuhidar/C64_Bug_Repellent/README.md

 against the output of Bug Repellent to quickly identify lines that had errors.

+There were three versions of Bug Repellent during the history of Ahoy magazine.

+Version 1 first appeared in Issue 4 and ended in Issue 5.
+Version 2 first appeared in Issue 6 and ended in Issue 40.
+Version 3 from Issue 41 to the end of publication.

 Code extensions:
-repellent.ahoy: verbatim text as typed in from magazine
+filename.ahoy: verbatim text as typed in from magazine
-repellent.bas:  program listing in PETSCII text
+filename.bas:  program listing in PETSCII text
-repellent.prg:  program tokenized for C64 using petcat
+filename.prg:  program tokenized for C64 using petcat
-repellent.d64:  disk image in .d64 format
+filename.d64:  disk image in .d64 format

 Code checked out with Bug Repellent.
 (Meta - I know.)
 ******************************************************